sapphirelin/k8s-word-demo/README.md

-# Kubernetes Wordsmith Demo
+# Kubernetes Words Demo

-Wordsmith is the demo project on k8s.
+Words is the demo project on k8s.

 The demo app runs across three containers: